Finite Element Analysis Toolbox

 One can clearly see how the fluid is heated by both the cylinder and walls, and transported away in the direction of the flow.

-The multi-simulation heat exchanger multiphysics model has now been completed and can be saved as a binary (.fea) model file, or exported as a programmable MATLAB m-script text file, or GUI script (.fes) file.
+The multi-simulation heat exchanger multiphysics model has now been completed and can be saved as a binary (.fea) model file, or exported as a programmable MATLAB m-script text file (available as the example ex_heat_exchanger2 script file), or GUI script (.fes) file.

 CLI Postprocessing